structurizr/structurizr.github.io/java/component/introduction.md

 And to find these types, we could use one of the following queries:

-1. Find all subtypes of the `org.springframework.data.repository.Repository` interface.
+1. Find all subtypes of the `org.springframework.data.repository.Repository` and `org.springframework.data.jpa.repository.JpaRepository` interfaces.
 2. Find all types where the name matches the `.*Repository` regular expression.
+3. Find all types where the name ends `Repository`.

 ### Supporting types